WITC Promises FREE Tuition for area High School Graduates

-The WITC Promise Scholarship provides college tuition assistance for area high school graduates who meet program eligibility requirements.
+The WITC Promise Scholarship, funded by the WITC Foundation, provides free college tuition for area high school graduates who meet program eligibility requirements.
 The WITC Promise Scholarship will pay the balance of tuition and fees for eligible students after federal and state grants are applied.
 Tuition will be covered up to four terms (pending eligibility requirements each term).

 Who is eligible for the WITC Promise Scholarship?